LamininSolutions/mfsql-connector/source/introduction/practical-tips-and-use-cases/index.rst

 These use cases are not a comprehensive list, but rather a taste of what can be done.

-The blogs can also be accesseed by using the search for any related term, or navigate to the blog section of this guide.
+The blogs can also be accessed by using the search for any related term, or navigate to the blog section of this guide.

 Using MFSQL Connector
 ~~~~~~~~~~~~~~~~~~~~~